The best hotels in Nairobi

 January and February are genuinely underrated.
 Temperatures sit at 22-26°C, the skies are clear, and mid-range hotels in Upper Hill and Milimani drop to their lowest rates of the year.
 If you have flexibility, this is the window.
 The city is busy with domestic business travel but tourist crowds are thin.

-Nairobi's best neighborhoods
+Nairobi's best hotel regions

 Nairobi is not a city you can navigate blind.
 Start with Milimani or Upper Hill if convenience is the priority. they put you close to everything without the chaos of the CBD.